basilkhuder/Seurat-to-RNA-Velocity/README.md

 ```
 **If your Seurat Object has multiple samples**<br>
 -------------------------------------------------<br>
 If you have individual observation files for every sample, you'll do the filtering above one by one.
-If you have a combined observation file, you'llwant to filter it based upon the cell pattern and then use that to filter the RNA Velocity sample.
+If you have a combined observation file, you'll want to filter it based upon the cell pattern and then use that to filter the RNA Velocity sample.
 For example, if these
-were your Cell IDs
+were your Cell IDs:
 <br><br>

 | Sample Cell IDs |